The Expat Autopsy

 - A fixer speaks perfect English.

-- A Facebook group gives confident advice.
+- A Facebook group sounds certain.

 - A contract looks official.

-- A cheap country feels easy.
+- A cheap country starts feeling easy.

 By the time most people realize what's happening, they're already paying for it.

-The Expat Autopsy is not a checklist.
+The Expat Autopsy is not a checklist for pretending life abroad can be made risk-free.

 It's not another “just follow your dream” guide written by someone who spent six months abroad and decided to become a guru.